Menithal/Blender-Metaverse-Addon/README.md

 ## Importing from Hifi:
-The add-on allows you to import **0primitive entities**  from High Fidelity.
+The add-on allows you to import **primitive entities**  from High Fidelity.
 In High Fidelity,  select the entities you want to export and press export.

 In Blender, You can then import these entities with `File > Import > HiFi Metaverse Scene JSON`